remeda/remeda/docs/src/content/docs/v1/migration-environment.md

 supported by all currently maintained Node.js versions (18+) and by [_~93.8%_](https://caniuse.com/mdn-javascript_builtins_array_at,mdn-javascript_builtins_object_hasown) of all browsers.

-Browsers and runtimes that don't support ES2022 might still be able to use some functions (if their implementation doesn't rely on anything more modern), but those cases will not be supported.

 ## TypeScript ≥ 5.1

 The minimum TypeScript version our exported types are tested against is **5.1**, up from **4.2** in v1.

-Previous versions of TypeScript might still be able to import and use some of our functions (if their typing doesn't rely on anything more modern), but those cases will not be supported.

 ## Importing